A step-by-step DIY tutorial on how to make metal farmhouse style shelf brackets with a lip from a flat steel bar.

 Place all your brackets and screws onto a paintable surface.
 An old sheet over grass or concrete works great!
-Plus use an egg carton to hold the screw in place.
+Also, use an egg carton to hold the screw in place.

-TIP: It helps using the spray grip accessory tool!
+TIP: To reduce the mess, try using the spray grip accessory tool!

-Apply as many coats that are needed until you have the coverage you want.
-Then let everything dry for about 24 hours.
+Apply as many coats as needed until you have the coverage you want.
+Then, let everything dry for about 24 hours.

-You officially have your very own homemade metal shelf brackets with a lip.
-Now you just need to install the bracket onto the wall.
-Don’t worry I do have a full tutorial on how to install these industrial farmhouse style brackets, here.
+You officially have your very own homemade metal shelf brackets with a lip!
+Now, all you need to do is install the bracket onto the wall.
+Check out my full tutorial on how to install these industrial farmhouse style brackets, here.